 Number Plate Guide

 How Does the Number Plate System Work in the UK?
 Read our 2023 update

 March and September are the months in which car manufacturers typically release the latest version of the cars in their line-up.
 This could mean that a model is getting a major facelift or redesign, or it could be a small update to include an additional feature.
-For many buyers, this is the ideal time to secure a new vehicle.
+For many buyers, this is the ideal time to secure a brand new vehicle.

-Number Plates Explained
+UK Number Plates Explained

 The number on the plate refers to the year and six-month period in which the vehicle was first registered; either March to August or September to February.
 The age identifier changes on 1st March and 1st September every year.
-The table on the right shows how the age identifier changes over the life of the current number plate format.
+The table below shows how the age identifier changes over the life of the current number plate format.

 The March codes are easier to remember and identify because they follow the year of the registration.
-For example, a car that has been registered from March 2020 will have the number 20 as its age identifier.
+For example, a car that has been registered from March 2023 will have the number 23 as its age identifier.
 For cars registered between September and February, the code is the year (as of September) plus 50.
-Therefore, cars produced from September 2020 to February 2021 will have the number 70 as their age identifier.
-Similarly, 2021 number plates will feature 21 and 71 as their age identifiers.
+Therefore, cars produced from September 2023 to February 2024 will have the number 73 as their age identifier.
+Similarly, 2024 number plates will feature 24 and 74 as their age identifiers.

-What do the letters stand for?
+What do the number plate letters stand for?

 The last three letters are chosen randomly and are allocated to a dealership when the car is registered.
 The random nature of these letters and specific allocation to a dealership gives each vehicle a unique identity.
 For a full breakdown of local memory tags and where cars were initially registered, take a look at the table below and refer to the official DVLA (Driver & Vehicle Licensing Agency) Vehicle registration numbers and number plates leaflet.

 |Year||1st March - August End||1st September - February End|